imanghafoori1/laravel-microscope/README.md

 _Note_ If you do not mention the `'replace'` key it only searches and reports them to you.

-:two: Ok, now lets say you want to remove the "todo:" word from your comments:
+:two: Ok, now let's say you want to remove the "todo:" word from your comments:

 ```php
  'remove_todo_comments' => [